Qboi123/Qplay-Launcher/README.md

 08. Press ENTER.
 09. Wait.
 10. When this is done, unpack the archive (zip).
 Ans run Main.py

+## Steps for Application (The setup.exe file)
+01. Download the setup.exe from the releases page.
+02. Run the setup.
+03. Follow the instructions
+04. NOTE: The game will run automaticly.
+If you want to close it, press the red button on the top.

 ## Downloads:
 * www.python.org for Python.